Transcaucasus electoral district (Russian Constituent Assembly election, 1917): Creation of the Transcaucasian constituency

 Across Russia, electoral districts for the Constituent Assembly election generally followed governorate or oblast boundaries.
 But in the southern Caucasus a single constituency was created for six governorates, two oblasts and two okrugs.
 In the debates in the All-Russian Electoral Commission the Armenian scholar Dr. Nicholas Adontz had argued in favour of creating three separate districts - Armenian, Georgian and Muslim.
 Muslim representatives had argued against this proposal, and in the end the Russian electoral authorities opted for a single Transcaucasian constituency.
 By mid-1917 the Central Transcaucasian Commission for the Elections to the Constituent Assembly was set-up, under the aegis of the Special Transcaucasian Committee (OZAKOM).

-Voting
+Candidatures and voting

 The vote was held in Transcaucasus November 26–28, within two weeks of the formation of the Transcaucasian Commissariat (Zavakom).
 15 lists were in the fray in Transcaucasus.
 The three largest parties in Transcaucasus were the Mensheviks, the Musavat Party and the Armenian Revolutionary Federation (Dashnaksiun).
 Whilst the Mensheviks were the most voted party, in Transcaucasus Menshevism had become intertwined with Georgian nationalism.
 Soon after the election, the Georgian Mensheviks would become openly nationalistic.
 The Bolshevik vote came mainly from soldiers at the Baku garrison and blue-collar workers of the same city.

+There were four Muslim lists in the fray.
+List 14 of the party 'Muslims of Russia' was headed by Sultan Medzhid Ganizade, Mir Yaqub Mehdiyev, Mahmudbek Mahmudbekov and Heybatgulu Mammadbayov.
+List 11 of the Hummet Party was led by Asadullah Axundov.
+List 12 of the Muslim Socialist Bloc was led by Ibrahim Gaydarov, Alikhan Kantimirov and Aslan bey Safikurdski.
+List 13 of the Western Transcaucasian Muslims was headed by Akper-Bek Kazimbekov.